 We see that the GP-Traj-Dense algorithm is much slower than the original GP-Pose-Dense algorithm of Tong et al. [46].
 This is because we have reintroduced the velocity part of the state, thereby doubling the number of variables associated with the trajectory.
-However, once we start exploiting the sparsity with GP-Traj-Sparse, the increase in number of variables pays off.
+However, once we start exploiting the sparsity with GP-Traj-Sparse, the increase in number of variables pays

-For GP-Traj-Sparse, we see in Figure 5(a) that the kernel matrix construction was linear in the number of estimated states.
-This can be attributed to the fact that we constructed the sparse $\mathcal{K}^{-1}$ directly.
-As predicted, the optimization time per
+For GP-Traj-Sparse, we see in Figure 5(a) that the kernel matrix construction was linear in the number of estimated sparse $\mathcal{K}^{-1}$ directly.
+As predicted, the optimization time per of computational cost.